Dumplingz/dumplingz.github.io-old/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming PhD Student at UChicago CS.
+subtitle: PhD Student at UChicago CS.
 UChicago '22, B.S. in Computer Science with a minor in Physics

 profile:
   align: right